[Tip] Running JavaScript in Shortcuts (iOS, macOS)

 iOS 17 has introduced a new bug.

-• In JS code, fortunately, # characters most likely appear within string literals; in this case, they can be replaced with \u0023
+• In JS code, fortunately, # and :hash: symbols most likely appear within string literals; in this case, you can replace \u0023 with \\u0023

 • If they appear elsewhere such as in html or css, the entire data needs to be base64-encoded.
 This is much slower than Replace Text.
 Please note that a base64 data URI split into every 76 characters runs faster than the same base64 URI in a single line.